Aliases for MGAT2 Gene

 GeneCards Summary for MGAT2 Gene

-MGAT2 (Mannosyl (Alpha-1,6-)-Glycoprotein Beta-1,2-N-Acetylglucosaminyltransferase) is a Protein Coding gene.
-Diseases associated with MGAT2 include Congenital Disorder Of Glycosylation, Type Iia and Congenital Disorder Of Glycosylation, Type In.
-Among its related pathways are N-Glycan biosynthesis and Metabolism of proteins.
+MGAT2 (Alpha-1,6-Mannosyl-Glycoprotein 2-Beta-N-Acetylglucosaminyltransferase) is a Protein Coding gene.
+Diseases associated with MGAT2 include Congenital Disorder Of Glycosylation, Type Iia and Ciliary Dyskinesia, Primary, 10.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and alpha-1,6-mannosylglycoprotein 2-beta-N-acetylglucosaminyltransferase activity.